xaxxon/v8toolkit/README.md

 #### Introducing the ScriptHelper

-There's one more "helper" type we haven't talked about, since it's not needed for simple examples, but it's likely the same code will be run multiple times and compiling it each time is a huge waste.
+There's one more "helper" type we haven't talked about, since it's not needed for simple examples shown so far.
+It's likely in a real-world project the same code will be run multiple times and compiling it each time is a huge waste.
 That's where the ScriptHelper type comes in.

     // returns a compiled script that can be run multiple times without re-compiling auto script = context->compile("println('Hello Javascript World!');");